REVELATION 2 - 3

 To sum up, the Lord's cure here for ho-hum Christianity is threefold … repentance … followed by a liberal applications of the Word of God … followed by genuine fellowship with Christ.
 All who take him up on this remedy will surely bless the day they did.
 They will be completely transformed … from lukewarm to warm to hot for God and the things of God.

-Now, we come to Christ’s final promise to his overcomers in these wonderful letters.
-He says that he will grant his overcomers to sit with me on my throne.
+Now, we have come to Christ’s final promises to his overcomers in these wonderful letters.
+He says that he will grant his overcomers, power over the nations and to sit with me on my throne.
 Say what!?
 Can you believe this?
 What an honor.
 No one knows the full import of this promise but, at a minimum, it speaks of reigning with Christ in his glorious Kingdom on earth one day.
 What an amazing offer to such a poor excuse for a church, aye?
 That's grace, brother.
-We saw this same promise back in Revelation 2:26-27,
+We saw these same promises back in Revelation 2:26-27,

 And he who overcomes, and keeps my works until the end, to him I will give power over the nations; he shall rule them with a rod of iron; they shall be dashed to pieces like the potter's vessels; as I also have received from my Father…